chinapedia/wikipedia.abstract.en/Page/Khmer_architecture.md

 -   Prei Khmeng style : Continuation of Sambor Prei Kuk but makaras disappear, being replaced by incurving ends and figures.
 Arches more rectilinear.
 Large figures sometimes at each end.
 A variation is a central scene below the arch, usually Vishnu Reclining.
 -   Kompong Preah style : High quality carving.
 Arches replaced by a garland of vegetation (like a wreath) more or less segmented.
 Medallions disappear, central one sometimes replaced by a knot of leaves.
 Leafy pendants spray out above and below garland.
 -   Kulen style : Great diversity, with influences from Champa and Java, including the kala and outward-facing makaras.
 -   Preah Ko style : Some of the most beautiful of all Khmer lintels, rich, will-carved and imaginative.
 Kala in center, issuing garland on either side.
 Distinct loops of vegetation curl down from garland.
 Outward-facing makaras sometimes appear at the ends.
-Vishnu on Garuda common.Linteau_du_temple_Preah_Kô_(Angkor)_(6967952503).jpg
+Vishnu on Garuda common.
 -   Bakheng style : Continuation of Preah Ko but less fanciful and tiny figures disappear.
 Loop of vegetation below the naga form tight circular coils.
 Garland begins to dip in the center.
 -   Koh Ker style : Center occupied by a prominent scene, taking up almost the entire height of the lintel.
 Usually no lower border.
 Dress of figures shows a curved line to the sampot tucked in below waist.
 -   Pre Rup style : Tendency to copy earlier style, especially Preah Ko and Bakheng.
 Central figures.
 Re-appearance of lower border.